TrishulSwamyHM/Localrepo/README.md

-#this is my new repo
+# Tchis is my new repo